Final solution to the problem of relating a true copula to an imprecise copula: Bounds of an imprecise copula determined by defects

+They show, among other things, that (\cite[Theorem 4.3]{DiSaPlMeKl}) \emph{in case that $C$ is a quasi-copula each of the six functions $C_\nearrow, C_\swarrow, C_\searrow, C_\nwarrow, C_M$, and $C_O$ is a quasi-copula.} For a quasi-copula $C$ they observe immediately after that theorem that

-Defects of quasi-copulas were introduced and extensively studied by Dibala et al.\ in \cite{DiSaPlMeKl}.
-In particular, to any imprecise copula $(A,B)$ they introduced quasi-copulas $A_M$ and $B_O$ such that $A\leqslant A_M$ and $B_O\leqslant B$, cf.\ \cite[Theorem 4.3, Theorem 5.2]{DiSaPlMeKl}.
-Their theory extends easily to the discrete case introduced in Section \ref{sec:discrete}.
-Using their theory we are in position to show slightly more.
+So, to any imprecise copula $(A,B)$ one can introduce quasi-copulas $A_M$ and $B_O$ such that $A\leqslant A_M$ and $B_O\leqslant B$.
+Actually in \cite[Theorem 5.2]{DiSaPlMeKl} they prove that \emph{a pair $(A,B)$ of quasi-copulas is an imprecise copula if and only if $B\geqslant A_M$ and $B_O\geqslant A$.} Their theory extends easily to the discrete case introduced in Section \ref{sec:discrete}.
+We will expand their tools further and prove somewhat more.
 However, let us start with an auxiliary result.

 For any function $C:\DD \rightarrow \mathds{R}$, where either $\DD=\mathds{I}^2$, the full unit square, or $\DD=\Delta=\delta_x\times \delta_y$, a fixed finite mesh within it, we can reflect one of the variables by sending either $x\mapsto 1-x$ or $y\mapsto 1-y$.
 It is easy to compute the resulting function, i.e.\ adjust this operation so that the function stays grounded and has 1 as a neutral element also after the reflection (cf.\ \cite[Theorem 2.4.4]{Nels} and also \cite[Section 1.7.3]{DuSe}).
-If $C$ is a quasi-copula one can perform the same adjustment; in both cases we denote the result by $C^\sigma$, and we do the same in the discrete case.
+If $C$ is a quasi-copula one can perform the same adjustment; in both cases we denote the result by $C^\sigma$.
+We do the same in the discrete case, where we need to adjust the mesh according to the transformation, if necessary.
 It turns out that in all the four cases we have formally either